git-atoms/School-git/02 Documentation/-- Documentation.md

 + Nauczyciel
 + Kierunek Studiów <br>

-(*For better practice, I do not use ready, right-mouse-button commands and write everything myself i SSMS query window.*)<br>
+(*For better practice, I do not use ready, right-mouse-button commands or solutions and no COPY-PASTE because I write everything myself everytime in SSMS query window.*)<br>